reinforchu/3ds-PhotoShare/README.md

-# Bluesky-3ds-photo-share
+# 3ds-PhotoShare
- Share Nintendo 3DS images to Bluesky.
+ Share Nintendo 3DS images to X/Twitter and Bluesky.